WLAN-Pi/wlanpi-profiler/DEPLOYMENT.md

 dpkg-buildpackage -us -uc -b
 ```

-Use `dpkg -i <file.deb>` to install and test the generated package.
+Use `sudo apt install ./<file.deb>` to install and test the generated package.

 ### debchange - tool for maintaining the source package changelog file